efantinatti/team_project-13/README-Project-2.md

 - ### Database expansion (more features)

-  - To expand the database, we are considering to merge the main database table with income information based on city.
+  - To expand the database, we consider merging the main database table with income information based on city.
 We might be linking the city's median income with the membership type its residents hold.

   ```python
   # Load the Income_by_City table